-- □ Keep your computer away from magnets. - ☐ Do not place your computer in a location subject to mechanical vibration or in an unstable position. - ☐ Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk. - Do not use your computer in a place subject to extreme changes in temperature.
+- Do not subject your computer to sudden movements. - □ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart your computer while reading or writing data to the hard disk. - Do not use your computer in a place subject to extreme changes in temperature.